Getting started

 or.mjs

 extension on the files.
-This is relatively quick but implies that the part of the project using Alfa will be isolated from the rest. - Use an ESM-for-CJS loader such as the esm package.
+It is a relatively quick solution but implies that the part of the project using Alfa will be isolated from the rest. - Use an ESM-for-CJS loader such as the esm package.
 This solution has not been tested, but it should work.